 2. Release Suppressed Emotions

-When you hold on to negative emotions, you harm yourself mentally, emotionally and physically.
-Long-held anger, grudges, sadness, resentment, regret, worry, fear and unresolved emotional trauma take up real estate in your brain, affect your general attitude and get lodged in your cells, which is a set up for disease.
-Feel and release these negative emotions and ease into peace, which is where healing happens.
+When you hold on to negative or difficult emotions, you harm yourself mentally, emotionally and physically.
+Long-held anger, grudges, sadness, resentment, regret, worry, fear and unresolved emotional trauma take up real estate in your brain, affect your attitude, and get lodged in your cells, which is a set up for disease.
+Feel and release these trapped emotions and ease into peace, which is where healing happens.

 3. Increase Positive Emotions